 Turns out the if-statement wasn't the "potentially libelous" one.
 Though if I recall correctly it was hypothetical and phrased as a rhetorical question.
 It was a reply to Steve Zara's post:

 Your position is wrong.
-For goodness sake, this is a few students advertising for a pub evening using a cartoon that probably amused them.
+For goodness sake, this is a few students advertising for a pub evening using a cartoon that probably amused them.and went something like:

 Then why when I imagine a group of these college lads leaving said pub with a healthy buzz and stumbling across a lone Muslim girl am I concerned for her safety?